 The longer side with the tape visible should face to the right.
-If the ignition and the radio are on, the tape will begin playing.
+If the ignition and the radio are on, the tape can be inserted and will begin playing.
 If you hear nothing or hear a garbled sound, the tape may not be in squarely.
 Press EJECT to remove the tape and start over.

-While the tape is playing, use the VOLUME, FADE, BAL, TREB and BASS controls just as you do for the radio.
+While the tape is playing, use the VOLUME, FADE, BAL, BASS and TREB controls just as you do for the radio.
 Other controls may have different functions when a tape is inserted.
 The display will show an arrow to show which side of the tape is playing.

 If you want to insert a tape when the ignition or radio is off, first press EJECT or RECALL.
-Note that the cassette tape adapter kits for portable compact disc players may not work in your cassette player.
-These adapters can cause an error message on the display, and the adapter cassette could be ejected.
+Note that the cassette tape adapter kits for portable compact disc players will work in your cassette tape player.